-Until platform version 0.2 (and also for a long period during the development of version 0.3), the interfaces for applications were generated in one step with the application code and packaged as part of the same artifact, although using different Maven classifiers.
-Although this combined approach is easier to realize, it hinders service reuse and may cause cyclic builds as it seems that Maven does not separate between dependencies of the main and classified artifacts.
-Figure 62 mainly illustrates the new instantiation approach which separates generated interfaces from generated application code (except for the hint to the "old style" to indicate that some related generation steps still exist in the code base that are not detailed here).
+One could generate the interfaces for applications in one step with the application code and packaged as part of the same artifact, e.g., using different Maven classifiers.
+Although this approach is easier to realize, it hinders service reuse and may cause cyclic builds as it seems that Maven does not separate between dependencies of the main and classified artifacts.
+In contrast, we rely on a separation into an artifact that contains the generated interfaces for all applications defined for a platform and, in individual Maven artifacts, the service implementations.
+It is important to mention that the service implementations can be organized along applications, but, to facilitate reuse, an artifact can also realize individual services, in extreme a single service.
+Figure 67 mainly illustrates the separated instantiation approach.

 For the instantiation of the application interfaces, we first iterate over all data types declared in a platform configuration and create their Java and Python realization (JavaType, PythonType).
 Moreover, we create the related serializers based on the declared types, for Java in order to realize the platform transport wire format (here JSON is just one alternative) and for Python a JSON-String Serializer to link a Service into the Python Service Environment.
-For all services in the platform configuration, interfaces (JavaServiceInterface, we generate the service PythonServiceInterface) and where feasible a basic implementation for service parameter and ingestor handling (JavaServiceBaseImpl).
+For all services in the platform configuration, the service interfaces (JavaServiceInterface, we generate PythonServiceInterface) and where feasible a basic implementation for service parameter and ingestor handling (JavaServiceBaseImpl).
 Please note that, as discussed in Section 3.7.3, Java and Python Service Environments are similar, but also differ in the required level of programming, which is reflected in the different instantiation steps.
 Thus, Java services require a more complex code generation due to the direct integration into the service execution engine than Python services that are "just" executed by the Python Service Environment, which, in turn, is integrated through Java code into the service execution.
 At the end of the creation of the application interfaces, we create a Maven assembly descriptor for the Python interfaces, a Maven build specification that creates the deployable artifacts as well as an Ant script to execute the deployment in the continuous integration.

 For obtaining the applications (integrating the handcrafted service code), we iterate over all application specifications and all their declared service meshes.
 Here, we create the code to bind the respective service into Spring Cloud Stream (JavaSpringCloudStreamMeshElement) and for further integrations a stub class based on the service interface to transparently integrate non-Java implementations into the mesh.
-Depending on the actual service, also further artifacts and assembly descriptors may be generated, e.g., as shown in Figure 62 for KIPROTECT KODEX.
-Furthermore, for each app, a starter class (for registering the mesh elements to the service framework and for registering the serializers), and the Maven POM file (AppMvn) are created.
+Depending on the actual service, also further artifacts and assembly descriptors may be generated, e.g., as shown in Figure 67 for KIPROTECT KODEX.
+Furthermore, for each app, the deployment descriptors (if specified in the configuration), a starter class (for registering the mesh elements to the service framework and for registering the serializers), and the Maven POM file (AppMvn) are created.
 The POM file is executed, ultimately creating several artifacts, including one containing the programming interfaces as well as one representing the application-specific service artifact (including dependencies, service code etc.).
 For deploying the artifacts to Maven in our continuous integration environment, also an ANT file is created.

-&lt;sup>106 To allow for service implementations that are not based on the basic implementation, the default values of the service parameters are set after the instantiation of the service through the reconfiguration operation, i.e., the parameter values are not available during the execution of a constructors but shortly after, usually when the first data arrives for processing.
+&lt;sup>111 To allow for service implementations that are not based on the basic implementation, the default values of the service parameters are set after the instantiation of the service through the reconfiguration operation, i.e., the parameter values are not available during the execution of a constructors but shortly after, usually when the first data arrives for processing.

-Figure 62: Overview of the platform instantiation process.
+Figure 67: Overview of the platform instantiation process.